Inference and Test-Time Compute

 Verification.
 A model, tool, test suite, calculator, compiler, theorem prover, search engine, or second model checks candidate answers.

 Agent loops.
 The system repeatedly plans, acts, observes tool output, and revises its plan.
-In this setting, runtime compute includes not only model tokens but also external tools, API calls, browser sessions, and human approval waits.
+In this setting, runtime compute includes not only model tokens but also external tools, API calls, browser sessions, queue time, and human approval waits.

 Latent reasoning.
 Some research explores architectures that spend more computation internally without simply producing longer visible text.